rjfarmer/bbq/README.rst

 Modes of operation
 ------------------

-There are currently three modes that can be ran, each mode has its own inlist options:
+There are currently four modes that can be ran, each mode has its own inlist options:

 * Sampling
 * Random Sampling
 * Profile
+* hydrostatic

 A note on inputs/outputs, the base units for all quantities are: temperatures in Kelvin, densities in g/cm^{-3}, time in seconds, and composition in abundances.